12cwittwer/acap-sdk-custom-apps/https-upload/README.md

 ## Getting started

 These instructions will guide you on how to execute the code.
-Below is the structure and scripts used in the example:
+Below is the structure and scripts used in the app:

 ```sh
 https-upload